opensolon/solon/README_EN.md

 ## Introduction:

-**Solon** is an efficient Java application development framework and a rich plug-in open ecosystem, combining different plug-ins to meet different needs, easy to customize, and rapid development:
+**Solon** is an efficient Java application development framework; It is also an open ecology with its own interface standards and specifications, combining different ecological plug-ins to meet different needs; Convenient customization; Rapid development:

 * **Restrained, concise, open, ecological**
 * Supports JDK8, JDK11, JDK17, JDK20